Epilepsy & Seizures

 Intermittent explosive disorder

 Mar.
 28, 2018

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Arteriovenous malformations (AVMs) are abnormal, snarled tangles of blood vessels that cause multiple irregular connections between the arteries and veins.
-These malformations most often occur in the spinal cord and in any part of the brain or on its surface, but can develop elsewhere in the body.
+Arteriovenous malformations (AVMs) are abnormal, snarled tangles of blood vessels that cause multiple irregular connections between your arteries and veins.
+These malformations most often occur in the spinal cord and in any part of your brain or on its surface but can develop elsewhere in the body.

-Treatment options depend on the type of AVM, its location, noticeable symptoms, and the general health condition of the individual.
+Treatment options depend on your type of AVM, its location, noticeable symptoms, and your general health.

 AVMs also can cause a wide range of more specific neurological symptoms that vary from person to person, depending primarily upon the location of the AVM.
 Such symptoms may include: